 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ most valuable data, we’ve set high standards for security.
 Our cloud infrastructure utilizes Amazon servers and AWS S3 storage with AES-256 encryption.
-Amazon is active participant in the Privacy Shield program, an industry leading cloud provider that is heavily certified in privacy and security, also offering GDPR-compliant DPA.
+Amazon is an industry leading cloud provider that is heavily certified in privacy and security, also offering GDPR-compliant DPA.
 All communications are encrypted using a highly secure version of SSL/TLS with strong ciphers, resulting in A+ security rating.

 On top of that we have invested in building a robust privacy and security team, adhering to NIST recommendations and are in the process of enhancing our set of tools for detecting software vulnerabilities prior to production release, assessing our software and deployments, monitoring our infrastructure, protecting customer data, ensuring disaster recovery, business continuity and high availability.
 In accordance with GDPR requirements around security incident notifications, TalentCards will continue to meet its obligations and offer contractual assurances.